ramizmanked/post-list-with-load-more/README.txt

 Contributors: ramizmanked
 Tags: post list with load more, lazy loading posts, ajax posts, posts with load more, load more posts, infinite posts, post list, post with read more
 Requires at least: 4.5.0
-Tested up to: 5.3
+Tested up to: 5.3.2
 Stable tag: 1.0.0
 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simplified solution to your posts listing needs.
+A simplified solution to your posts listing requirements.

 == Description ==